cr0mll/deserter/README.md

 In order for the tool to work, the attacker needs to be on the same network as the victim.
 Sometimes, *arp spoofing* may also be required - usually on physical connections through Ethernet.

-### Installation
+### Building from source

-1. Clone the repo with its submodule
+1. Clone the repo with its submodules
 ```bash
 git clone --recurse-submodules https://github.com/cr0mll/deserter
 ```